oneops/oneops-training/includes/user-2-advanced-3-transition.md

 - Primary:
   - Use cloud now
-- SeondarSecondary:
+- Secondary:
-  - Mabe use cloud later
+  - Maybe use cloud later
   - _Disables_ the traffic
 - Order:
   - Sequence of release deployments